show_page.php1 :

 HISTORY: This animal is from a group of weanling pigs all with loose stools and fair body condition.

-HISTOPATHOLOGIC DESCRIPTION: Colon: There are multifocal elevated pedunculated plaques of mucosa, measuring up to 3 mm wide, composed of severely dilated and hyperplastic, tortuous crypts.
+HISTOPATHOLOGIC DESCRIPTION: Colon: There are multifocal, exophytic, pedunculated proliferations of mucosa, measuring up to 3 mm wide, composed of severely dilated and hyperplastic, tortuous crypts.
 Within affected areas, there is marked epithelial hyperplasia of the crypts characterized by elongated epithelial cells piling up to 7-8 cell layers thick that have crowded, often overlapping nuclei and frequent mitotic figures; there is an overall decrease in goblet cells; and there are multifocal dilated crypts, lined by attenuated epithelium, containing numerous intact and necrotic neutrophils, sloughed epithelial cells, and cellular and nuclear debris (crypt abscess).
 There is diffuse expansion of the lamina propria by lymphocytes, plasma cells, eosinophils, increased clear space (edema), ectatic blood vessels (congestion), and rare dilated lacteals.
+There is edema of the submucosa.
 Multifocally there are small amounts of fibrin and debris adherent to the superficial mucosa.

 MORPHOLOGIC DIAGNOSIS: Colon: Colitis, proliferative and lymphoplasmacytic, chronic, multifocal, moderate, with crypt ectasia, crypt abscesses, and goblet cell loss, breed unspecified, porcine.